 OUR INNOVATION SUCCESSES

-We invite you to check out our progress on our most successful innovation projects so far: Lung Ultrasound; Mobile Pay; Responding Quicker; Special Needs Action Pack (SNAP); and SavetheChildren.org.
-LEARN MORE
+We invite you to check out our progress on our most successful innovation projects so far: Lung Ultrasound; Mobile Pay; Responding Quicker; Special Needs Action Pack (SNAP); and our new and improved SavetheChildren.org.
+SEE DETAILS

 Fidelity Charitable Trustees’ Initiative

 Through an investment from the Fidelity Charitable Trustees’ Initiative, we’re building a tool called the Hunger Analytics Portal that will allow our food security teams to scan for and receive updates related to hunger and livelihoods information in at-risk countries from multilingual social and news media sources.
 SEE DETAILS

 Last year, we were honored to be recognized as a “Solver” within the MIT Solve Youth, Skills, and the Workforce of the Future Challenge with our Kolorob innovation.
 This mobile application offers marginalized job seekers better access to decent work.
 Through this support, we’re now piloting this tool in the slums of Bangladesh.

 In June 2017, Save the Children recognized our top investment partners in our innovation work at the United States Institute of Peace in Washington, DC.
 Dr. Jill Biden delivered keynote remarks, and board member Joe Mandato moderated a discussion among honorees Mastercard, Open Society Foundation, GHR Foundation, David Altshuler and Yashvant Patel.